JJPelk/Health-and-Fitness-Club-Management-System/README.txt

 ## Installation

 ### Prerequisites
-- Python 3.8 or higher
-- pip (Python Package Installer)
+- Javascript
+- Node.js
+- npm

 ### Setup
 1. Clone the repository to your local machine.